 Fraud in Contract Law

-Fraud in Contract law is one of the factors which can cause the free consent for the agreement between two parties.
+Fraud in Contract law is one of the factors that can cause the free consent for the agreement between two parties.

 Sections 17 and 19 of the Contract Act, 1872.